microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/batch-requests.md

 ## Batches with dependent requests

 This example shows how to send multiple requests in a batch that are dependent on each other.
-The requests will be run by the service in the order specified by the dependencies.
+The requests are run by the service in the order specified by the dependencies.
 This example adds an event with a start time during the current day to the user's calendar and gets the user's calendar view for the current day.
 To make sure that the calendar review returned includes the new event created, the request for the calendar view is configured as dependent on the request to add the new event.
-This ensures that the add event request will execute first.
+This ensures that the add event request runs first.

 > [!NOTE]
-> If the add event request fails, the get calendar view request will fail with a `424 Failed Dependency` error.
+> If the add event request fails, the get calendar view request fails with a `424 Failed Dependency` error.

 ### [C#](#tab/csharp)